agentultra/lean-for-hackers/index.md

 ## Introducing Lean ##

-Lean is a dependently-typed programming language.
+Lean is a strictly-evaluated, pure, dependently-typed programming language.
 It has a powerful framework for proving mathematical theorems built-in.
 And libraries of theorems to get you started.

-The primary focus of Lean and its intended purpose is for mathematical research.
-Almost all of its documentation focuses on this.
-But that's not all Lean is useful for!
+The primary focus of Lean is mathematical research and its intended audience are mathematicians.
+All of the documentation and tutorials are built around this purpose and audience.

 This guide fills the missing gap for the programmers.
 If you've tried Agda or Idris you will find Lean to be familiar.
-If you're more familiar with Haskell, F#, Scala, or OCaml you will also be able to sink right into Lean.
-This section is provides an overview to get you up to speed or familiarize you with the fundamentals of Lean you need to know to write your first programs with it.
+If you're more comfortable with Haskell, F#, Scala, or OCaml you will be able to sink right into Lean.
+This section provides an overview to get you up to speed or familiarize you with the fundamentals of Lean you need to know to write your first programs with it.

 ### Hello World, Revisited ###